crate/cloud-reference/docs/overview.rst

 * **Demo data**: Clicking the "import the demo data" will show you two snippets that can be used in the SQL Console of your Admin UI.
-The first snippet a "nyc_taxi" table, and the second one will populate it with our demo dataset.
+The first snippet will create a "nyc_taxi" table, and the second one will populate it with our demo dataset.

 * **Backups**: The "see my backups" will take you to the Backups tab, where